 5.4.3.
 In the identified order of deficiencies, those relating to paragraph 5.3.4.1., 5.3.4.3. and 5.3.4.4. for positive-ignition engines and paragraph 5.3.5.1., 5.3.5.3. and 5.3.5.4. for compression-ignition engines shall be identified first.

 5.4.4.
-Prior to, or at the time of, approval, no deficiency shall be accepted in respect of the requirements of paragraph 3. of Annex 1, except paragraph 3.11. of Annex 1.
+Prior to, or at the time of, certification, no deficiency shall be accepted in respect of the requirements of paragraph 3. of Annex 1, except paragraph 3.11. of Annex 1.

 5.4.5.
 Deficiency period

 5.4.5.1.
-A deficiency may be carried over for a period of two years after the date of approval of the vehicle type unless it can be adequately demonstrated that substantial vehicle hardware modifications and additional lead-time beyond two years would be necessary to correct it.
+A deficiency may be carried over for a period of two years after the date of certification of the vehicle type unless it can be adequately demonstrated that substantial vehicle hardware modifications and additional lead-time beyond two years would be necessary to correct it.
 In such a case, it may be carried over for a period not exceeding three years.

 5.4.5.2.
-A manufacturer may ask the responsible authority to accept a deficiency retrospectively when it is discovered after the original approval.
+A manufacturer may ask the responsible authority to accept a deficiency retrospectively when it is discovered after the original certification.
 In this case, the deficiency may be carried over for a period of two years after the date of notification to the administrative department unless it can be adequately demonstrated that substantial vehicle hardware modifications and additional lead-time beyond two years would be necessary to correct it.
 In such a case, it may be carried over for a period not exceeding three years.

 5.4.6.
 The vehicle family criteria laid down in Table A7/1 of Annex 7 or vehicle parameters referred to Annex 5 with regard to test type VIII shall also be applicable for the functional on-board diagnostic requirements set out in this UN GTR.